48th Engineering Brigade: History

 Following the Russian invasion of Ukraine, the brigade saw combat.
 On 24 February 2022, at the start of invasion a soldier of the brigade (Yevgeny Oleksandrovych Vyslovsky) was killed by a Russian strike in Kherson Oblast near Oleshki.
 Its forces also met the Russian invasion of Ukraine on the front line in the Donetsk Oblast destroying more than 20 pieces of equipment using engineering barriers installed by his unit in just the first four months.
 It took part in the 2022 Kherson counteroffensive and on 4 August 2022, while performing a combat mission near Bilohyrka, a soldier of the brigade (Mysak Vasyl Igorovych) was killed by Russian artillery fire while providing medical assistance to a wounded soldier.
 The 321st battalion of the brigade took part in the Battle of Bakhmut and a soldier of the 321st battalion (Borshulyak Oleksandr Volodymyrovych) was killed on 4 July 2023 while performing a combat mission near Ivanovske.
-On 3 November 2023, the brigade was awarded the honorary award "For Courage and Bravery".
-On 7 November 2023, 16 kits each including a pickup truck, Autel EVO Nano+ quadcopter, a tablet, 3 Motorola radios, personal and group mine clearance kits, a metal detector, a blasting unit with a charger, an ohmmeter, probes, sappers kits and 2 coils of wire was transferred to the brigade.
-On 23 February 2024, it struck a Russian stronghold using the UR-77 Meteorite system.
-It took part in the 2024 Kharkiv offensive and on 19 June 2024, while taking part in combat near Ivanivka, a soldier of the brigade (Golos Konstantin Anatolyevich) was killed.
-It took part in the 2024 Kursk offensive from the first days conducting mine clearance duties and other engineering tasks.
-In July 2024, five Locker automobile workshops were crowdfunded and transferred to the 48th Engineer Brigade.